Canon T5i vs Sony A99 II

-The A99 II is a recent model that features in the current product line-up of Sony.
-In contrast, the T5i has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T5i was succeeded by the Canon T6i.
+Both the T5i and the A99 II have been discontinued, but can regularly be found used on ebay.
+The T5i was replaced by the Canon T6i, while the A99 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon T5i and the Sony A99 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS Rebel T5i: